-Post-traumatic stress disorder (PTSD) is a serious and mounting concern that impacts nearly 10% of Canadians in their lifetime.
-Canada has the highest incidence of PTSD compared to 24 other affluent countries.
+Post-traumatic stress disorder (PTSD) is a serious and mounting concern that impacts nearly 10% of Canadians.
 There is an urgent need to advance treatment for individuals with trauma-related disorders.

 Learn more about why Canada needs trauma research and how HRI is helping to improve care:

 Help us improve treatment for our friends and loved ones living with trauma.